mmistakes/minimal-mistakes/_posts/2015-08-11-Chicharito-vs-Benzema.md

 {% endhighlight %}

-Collecting perormance data, including minutes played, playing as a sub, dates of games etc was a bit messy and really not that exciting, so I'm going to fast forward to the point where I have a dataframe for Javier Herandez and one for Benzema.
+Collecting performance data, including minutes played, playing as a sub, dates of games etc was a bit messy and really not that exciting, so I'm going to fast forward to the point where I have a dataframe for Javier Herandez and one for Benzema.

 I used a Poisson distribution for two reasons, one being it can be discrete and two; it can attribute a higher probability to scoring 0 goals and a low probability of scoring 3+ goals, yet it is still possible.

 We don't know \lambda, so we are going to estimate it.
 For this I gave it a Normal distribution with a mean being the sum number of goals in the season, divided by total minutes played multiplied by 90.
-This gives us a good starting point to begin calulating our \lambda paramter.
+This gives us a good starting point to begin calulating our \\( \lambda \\) paramter.

+\\( \pi \\)

 {% highlight python %}